michaelneale/sample-serverless/README.md

 # Sample pipeline for serverless on AWS lambda

+Builds on the sample app as created by https://serverless.com/

 This contains a hello-world serverless app that is deployed via a Jenkins pipeline.
 See the `Jenkinsfile`

 If you want to try this sample for real: